KristaRutz/VendorList.Solution/README.md

 ## Description

-This application, utilizing an MVC framework, lets the user... and does...
-It does so using C# and .NET Core.
+This application, utilizing an MVC framework, lets the user, in this case a small bakery, keep track of vendors and their orders.
+Vendors can be added dynamically in a form, and orders for bread and pastries can be made under each vendor account.
+The app implements this with C# and .NET Core.

 This project uses RESTful routing, the Razor View Engine, and MSTest.
 It was created for the Epicodus week 10 friday independent project, on week 3 of C# and .NET course: Basic Web Applications.